 On top of its amazing sound quality, the Beltone Amaze also comes coupled with the HearMax app.
 This nifty little tool gives you access to the Remote Care services.
 You simply open the app and report any problems or preferences to a hearing care professional.
 They then design some settings based on your feedback, and send them straight back to your hearing aid via your phone.
 This completely eliminates any need for office visits or tune-ups.

-Also, as is standard with most hearing aids nowadays, the Amaze can wirelessly connect to phones and smart televisions via Bluetooth.
+As is standard with most hearing aids nowadays, the Amaze can wirelessly connect to phones and smart televisions via Bluetooth.
 But that’s hardly news any more

 The only reported problems seem to come on a case-by-case basis.
 Individuals have reported occasional arbitrary sound isolation (for example, one user reported the hearing aids stopped picking up the sound of a running tap.)
 Others reported sound cutting out and poor fitting, but these would likely all be fixed by a simple visit to a hearing healthcare professional.